๐Ÿ”’Network Security and Forensics

 Offensive Security Certified Professional (OSCP)

-• Hands-on practical exam—requires completing real exploitation challenges in a controlled 24-hour environment
+• Hands-on practical exam requiring you to compromise multiple machines in a controlled 24-hour environment

 • Industry gold standard for penetration testing due to its rigorous, performance-based assessment

-• Proof of capability demonstrates you can actually compromise systems, not just answer questions about it
+• Proof of capability that demonstrates you can actually compromise systems, not just answer questions about how to do it

 EC-Council Certified Security Analyst (ECSA)

-• Advanced penetration methodology—builds directly on CEH skills with deeper analytical techniques
+• Advanced penetration methodology that builds directly on CEH skills with deeper analytical techniques

-• Security analysis specialization bridges the gap between basic ethical hacking and professional consulting
+• Security analysis specialization that bridges the gap between basic ethical hacking and professional consulting

-Compare: CEH vs. OSCP—both target offensive security professionals, but CEH is knowledge-based (multiple choice exam) while OSCP is performance-based (hands-on exploitation).
-OSCP carries more weight for technical roles because it proves practical capability under pressure.
+Compare: CEH vs. OSCP: both target offensive security professionals, but CEH is knowledge-based (multiple choice exam) while OSCP is performance-based (hands-on exploitation).
+OSCP carries significantly more weight for technical roles because it proves practical capability under pressure.
+CEH is more accessible as a starting point, while OSCP is where you prove you can do the work.

 Defensive and Analytical Certifications